Next tours: No new dates yet as we did it on Saturday 17 June.

-Meet: Wilmslow Station.
+Meet: Wilmslow Station, time tbc.

 Put on your sturdy footwear to join our resident guide Steve Bourne for a walk through Wilmslow, followed by a spot of “bog-trotting” around Lindow Moss – a place made famous by the discovery of the “Lindow Man” in the mid-1980s.